What's on Disney+?

 Yes indeedy, and soon.
 Although there was initial speculation among some that there would be a bit of a lengthy lag before the American service officially made its way to our Antipodean shores (as there once was with Netflix), it looks like that gap will be no longer than a week, with both Australia and New Zealand having full access to the service as of November 19th 2019.

 HOW MUCH DOES DISNEY+ COST?

-Reportedly Disney are setting the cost at a competitively priced $8.99 a month, with a discount if you buy a yearly subscription at $89.99 a month.
+Reportedly Disney are setting the cost at a competitively priced $8.99 a month, with a discount if you buy a yearly subscription at $89.99.

 WILL IT BE A THREAT TO THE OTHER STREAMING SERVICES?

 Yes, likely very much so.
 It costs a lot of money for these streaming services to acquire and produce the content they offer; even streaming service stalwart Netflix is reportely still in billions of dollars of debt.
 And now along comes old mate Disney who have the brand recognition, the mountains of money, and ample content, both old and new.
 The other streaming services are really going to need to work hard to stay in the game.